This article on a current labor relations topic was submitted by a reader who is a labor relations official for a federal agency.

 Union Ratification and the Labor Relations Statute

 In the federal sector, union members ratify an agreement with an agency before it becomes final.
-This article explores the issue of whether the ratification process is a right granted by the labor relations statute or if the current Federal Labor Relations Authority would conclude ratification is only a right granted through the bargaining process.
+Is the ratification process is a right granted by the labor relations statute?

 With everything that’s going on in the Department of Homeland Security and the Department of Defense, maybe this question is just piling on, but it’s one worth asking.